James4Ever0/notes/Deeplearning on MacOS M-series Processors.md

 ## using CoreML

-CoreML models can be created by CreateML and some customization can be done.
+CoreML models can be created by CreateML and some customization can be done via `protocol MLCustomLayer`.

 [onnxruntime]() can run onnx models on CoreML.